Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Empirical Strategy

 \subsubsection{Decomposing the Gender Wage Differentials}

-To study gender wage differentials over time within female- and male-dominated sectors, we use a three-fold KBO decomposition\footnote{We also replicated the analysis with the two-fold KBO decomposition obtaining the same results for the explained and the unexplained components.
-However, because the unexplained component is the algebraic sum of the coefficient and the interaction effects of the three-fold decomposition, the two-fold is less informative \citep[see also][]{meara2020}.}.
-This method decomposes the average difference in log hourly wages by gender in three components: a part that is explained by observable group differences in productivity and background characteristics (\emph{endowment effect}); a part that, due to differences in the coefficients, includes differences in the intercept (\emph{coefficient effect}); and a residual component that cannot be explained by such observed differences in the outcome variable (\emph{unexplained effect}).
-In formulae,
+In this analysis, we use the three-fold version of the KBO decomposition \citep{jann2008}, which decomposes the average difference of hourly wages (in logarithm) between men and women working in female- and male-dominated sectors into three components as follows:\footnote{We also implemented a standard two-fold KBO decomposition, which decomposes the wage differentials into a part that is explained by differences in human capital and productivity and an unexplained part usually interpreted as discrimination \citep{blaukhan2017}.
+We obtained the same results for the explained and the unexplained components.
+However, because the unexplained component is the algebraic sum of the coefficient and the interaction effects of the three-fold decomposition, the two-fold is less informative \citep[see also][]{meara2020}.}

-where $\X$ is a vector containing the covariates used in Section~\ref{sec:mincer}, such as, socio-demographic variables, human-capital variables, work-related variables, and a constant term; and $\bbeta$ is a vector of slope parameters and the intercept; $fml$ stands for women and $ml$ for men.
+where $\X$ is a vector containing the covariates, such as socio-demographic variables, human-capital variables, work-related variables; and $\bbeta$ is a vector of slope parameters and the intercept; $fml$ stands for women and $ml$ for men, and \mbox{$s=\{fml-dom, ml-dom\}$}.

-When the \emph{endowment effect} is negative, female workers possess better predictors (i.e., characteristics) than their male counterparts.
-When the \emph{coefficient effect} is positive, discrimination towards women explains wage differential.
-In the following paragraphs, we further investigate the role of each component of the KBO decomposition, such as human capital, individual potential wages, and residual wages.
+The \emph{first component} explains observable group differences in the predictors, such as background and human capital characteristics of workers (\emph{endowment effect}).
+This effect quantifies the expected change in women's wages if they had men's characteristics.
+A negative \emph{endowment effect} shows that female workers possess better predictors than their male counterparts.

+The \emph{second term} explains differences in the coefficients, including the intercept, that arise from discrimination -- i.e. unequal pay for equally qualified workers \citep{blaukhan2017} -- or cannot be explained by differences in the observed factors (\emph{coefficient effect}).
+Specifically, the \emph{coefficient effect} measures the expected change in the average wage of women if they had the coefficients of men.
+The intercept included in the effect captures the contribution of unobservable characteristics \citep{cotton1988} -- e.g., behavioural traits, such as self-esteem, ambition, competitiveness and the willingness to take risky career choices \citep{gneezy2003, gneezy2004,Bertrand2011, saccardo2018}.
+A negative intercept term is interpreted as ``ongoing discriminatory constraints'', such as barriers in the labour market for the minority group due to the effects of discrimination and unobserved differences in productivity and tastes \citep{altonji1999}.
+When the overall \emph{coefficient effect} is positive, women would have higher average wages if paid like men.